Novimatrem/novisona/about.markdown

 • Favourite food: Bacon triple-cheeseburger

-• Favourite cereal: Kellogg's Crunchy Nut Cornflakes
+• Favourite cereal: Crunchy Nut Cornflakes

-• Favourite fast-food: KFC (Kentucky Fried Chicken)
+• Favourite fast-food: KFC

 • Weight: 1,863lbs [which equals to 845kg] A lot of her weight is located at her belly.
 She's extremely heavily morbidly obese.
 Her belly button is an innie.